DonXess/airbnb-clone-project/README.md

 **General Description (from ITRexGroup):**
 - QA engineers ensure software quality through rigorous testing strategies, identifying bugs early and verifying that the system behaves as expected.

+## 🧱 Technology Stack

+The Airbnb Clone project uses a powerful combination of tools and technologies to ensure scalability, maintainability, and performance.

+### 🐍 Django
+A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It is used to build the core of the backend and handle HTTP requests, routing, and application logic.

+### 🔗 Django REST Framework (DRF)
+A flexible and powerful toolkit for building Web APIs on top of Django.
+It provides tools to serialize data, handle authentication, permissions, and CRUD operations for users, properties, bookings, etc.

+### 🐘 PostgreSQL
+A powerful, open-source relational database system used to store and manage structured data like users, bookings, payments, and property details.

+### 🔎 GraphQL
+A query language for APIs that allows clients to request only the data they need.
+It is used to offer a more efficient, flexible alternative to traditional REST endpoints.

+### 🕒 Celery
+An asynchronous task queue/job queue system used for handling background tasks such as sending booking confirmation emails or processing payments without blocking the main application flow.

+### 🚀 Redis
+An in-memory data store used as a caching layer to speed up data access and improve performance.
+Also used by Celery as a message broker for task management.

+### 🐳 Docker
+A containerization platform used to create reproducible, isolated environments for development and deployment, ensuring consistency across all stages of the project lifecycle.

+### 🔄 CI/CD Pipelines (GitHub Actions or similar)
+Continuous Integration and Continuous Deployment pipelines are set up to automatically test, build, and deploy the application, minimizing manual errors and improving development speed.